-2.1.7 b) All tea, coffee and fruit juices are organic: 7 points
+2.1.7 b) All tea, coffee and fruit juices are organic: 7 points these points, as long as all of your pure fruit juice is organic.

 These points are awarded if all tea, coffee and fruit juices on offer are organic.